 where γ00 is the average log odds of experiencing the outcome across all studies and γ10 multiple of log odds change associated with a one-unit change in the percentage of the maximum of the possible (POMP) personality score.
 All results will be presented both as log odds and as odds ratios (OR) with 89% uncertainty intervals (UI). u0j indicates the difference between the average estimate of log odds of experiencing an outcome and the estimate for each study (i.e. the study-specific estimate of the log odds of each outcome), and u1j indicates the difference between the average multiple of log odds associated with a one unit change in POMP personality score and the estimate for each study (i.e. the study-specific estimate of the personality-outcome relationship).
 Each of these will be presented as forest plots showing both study-specific and average effects.

-Moderator analyses will extend the form of the core analyses by additional terms at Level 1 (β2j*moderatorij and β3j*Pij*moderatorij; age, ethnicity, gender) or Level 2 (γ01*moderatorj and γ11*moderatorj; reliability, survey year, study).
+Moderator analyses will extend the form of the core analyses by additional terms at Level 1 (β2j*moderatorij and β3j*Pij*moderatorij; age, ethnicity, gender) or Level 2 (γ01*moderatorj and γ11*moderatorj; reliability, survey year).
 For Level 1 moderators, I will include random effects that will capture the study-specific effects for each moderator term.

 Study 2: Specification curve analysis of longitudinal studies.
 As a second test of the robustness of prospective personality-outcome associations, I will conduct a specification curve analysis for each personality-outcome combination (Simonsohn et al., 2015).